 Sustainable Development Goals

-UNCITRAL supports the Sustainable Development Goals.
-In the Addis Ababa Action Agenda, States endorsed "the efforts and initiatives of the United Nations Commission on International Trade Law, as the core legal body within the United Nations system in the field of international trade law, aimed at increasing coordination of and cooperation on legal activities of international and regional organizations active in the field of international trade law and at promoting the rule of law at the national and international levels in this field."
+The role of UNCITRAL in supporting the Sustainable Development Goals was recognized in the Addis Ababa Action Agenda, adopted by the General Assembly in 2015, in which States endorsed “the efforts and initiatives of the United Nations Commission on International Trade Law, as the core legal body within the United Nations system in the field of international trade law, aimed at increasing coordination of and cooperation on legal activities of international and regional organizations active in the field of international trade law and at promoting the rule of law at the national and international levels in this field”.
+This endorsement situates UNCITRAL’s work within the framework of SDG 17 on the means of implementation and the Global Partnership for Sustainable Development.
+By developing internationally accepted commercial law standards and supporting their implementation, UNCITRAL strengthens the legal and institutional conditions for sustainable development financing, trade and investment, capacity-building, policy coherence and international cooperation, thereby contributing to the achievement of all SDGs.

 1. No Poverty